Account

 • Collecting the Proceeds: At the time of your death, the life insurance proceeds will be paid into the trust.
 In many cases, the estate will need the life insurance proceeds to pay estate taxes.
 The life insurance proceeds can be made available to the estate by loaning the proceeds to the estate or by having the trust buy assets from the estate.

-If you ever need help, speaking to an estate planning attorney is a smart idea.
+If you ever need help, Consult a Legal Pro.
 The cost of speaking to an attorney is worth it compared to the possibility of making a costly mistake.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.